WSA-Community/WSAGAScript/README.md

 # IT'S **WIP**

 ## This readme is being updated frequently.
-As I am aware that it might not be completely clear right now, I am going to resolve it ASAP.
+As I am aware that it might not be completely clear right now, I am going to resolve it ASAP

-## As a temporary measure, I have also made a tutorial and hosted that video on YouTube.
+## As a temporary measure, I have also made a tutorial and hosted that video on YouTube

 <p align="center">